Provision a database cluster

 -

 A Mission Control instance deployed in control plane mode on either bare-metal/VM or an existing Kubernetes cluster.
-For installation instructions, see the Mission Control installation overview.
+For installation requirements, see the Mission Control installation requirements.

 -